 - Food was the big budget category in Japan.
 For eating, Japan has been by far the most expensive country.
 For example, a simple Udon noodle soup or soba noodles costs around 700 yen (U $6,50) and leaves you hungry.

 - The second biggest budget category was fuel even though we didn’t drive that much.
-Note that if you want to cover kilometers and take toll roads in Japan, start saving money (see more in Part 1, #6 Roads in Japan)
+Note that if you want to cover kilometers and take toll roads in Japan, start saving money (see more in our Overland Japan Travel Guide, #6 Roads in Japan)

 Ergo: our budget didn’t go through the roof as a result of 3 things:

 - Extraordinary hospitality and help, as mentioned above.

 Check it out: the Landcruising Adventure iPhone-case Collection

 3 – Documentation 7%